ONSdigital/dp-cantabular-metadata-extractor-api/devstack/README.md

 * ver.sh

-This is used to help maintain "pinned" versions in `scs.sh` and can be ignored in normal use.
+This is used to help maintain "pinned" versions in `scs-md.sh` and can be ignored in normal use.

 ## General Debugging Suggestions